 - Identify the respective campus and community partners consulting in the design, acquisition, and siting process; and - Ensure that future opportunities conform to the University's Shared Values, its comprehensive Strategic Plan, and the Boise State Cultural Master Plan. - c.
 This policy does not address commemorative landscaping, such as trees, bushes, and natural topographies that may showcase uncarved boulders, rock beds, and water features, as these are larger-scoped projects to improve student space on campus. - d.
 All proposals for two- and three-dimensional artworks intended to serve as memorials must be reviewed and recommended for acquisition by UACC as per this policy.
 All proposals for Public Art or Memorials that will permanently modify a university space or facility or require professional design services prior to installation must be reviewed and recommended by UACC.
-Additionally, space allocations, placement, design, and installation must be performed in direct consultation with, and in accordance with any additional standard approval processes of, Campus Operations, the University Space Committee, University Advancement, and members of respective stakeholding departments. - UACC will only consider memorials of this nature that are site-specific and must be proposed with a justification that the work is suitable for the environment in which it is proposed to be located. - UACC will only consider memorials of this nature that are designed in partnership with an artist/designer/engineer who will remain in consistent communication with stakeholders on campus. - e.
+Additionally, space allocations, placement, design, and installation must be performed in direct consultation with, and in accordance with any additional standard approval processes of, Campus Operations, the University Space Committee, and members of respective stakeholding departments. - UACC will only consider memorials of this nature that are site-specific and must be proposed with a justification that the work is suitable for the environment in which it is proposed to be located. - UACC will only consider memorials of this nature that are designed in partnership with an artist/designer/engineer who will remain in consistent communication with stakeholders on campus. - e.
 All proposals must be submitted to UACC for review and recommendation for acquisition. - f.
-If the proposed memorial is accepted for acquisition, the commission will be administered by the Director of University Art in full cooperation with donors, Advancement, UACC, campus stakeholders, and campus partners. - g.
+If the proposed memorial is accepted for acquisition, the commission will be administered by the Director of University Art in full cooperation with donors, the Boise State University Foundation in the event required by donors or an applicable gift agreement, UACC, campus stakeholders, and campus partners. - g.
 Design and installation must be performed in direct consultation with Campus Operations, and ad hoc members of respective stakeholding departments.